 How it all Relates to Brazilian Jiu-jitsu

-So from those two examples, hopefully you now understand one of my underlying passions.
-My focus on coming up with unique solutions to common problems and understanding how things work and how to make them work better both stem from the desire to figure things out.
+From those two examples, hopefully you now understand one of my underlying passions.
+My focus on coming up with unique solutions to common problems and understanding how things work and how to make them work better both stem from the desire to solve problems.

 It’s simply problem solving in its finest form.

 Every concept and movement is a piece of the puzzle, but learning the individual pieces simply isn’t enough.
-You have to learn how the pieces interact with each other.
+You have to learn how they interact with each other.

 What makes it challenging and fascinating is that the puzzle isn’t two-dimensional.
 There is no one true solution.
 Each piece doesn’t have a clearly defined space that it must fit into.